nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Implementation

 The proposed appointment feature is facilitated by the pet package.
-It implement the following methods to help the head nurse manage pets.
+It implements the following methods to help the head nurse manage pets.

 - `AddPetCommand#execute()` —  Register a new pet into the pet management system.
 - `RemovePetStatus#execute()` —  Remove a pet from the pet management system.